 Designation Definition U.USER Any authorized User.
 U.NORMAL A User who is authorized to perform User Document Data processing functions of the TOE U.ADMINISTRATOR A User who has been specifically granted the authority to manage some portion or all of the TOE and whose actions may affect the TOE security policy (TSP).
 Administrators may possess special privileges that provide capabilities to override portions of the TSP.
-This ST specifies: U.ADMINISTRATOR (System Administrator) U.ADMINISTRATOR (Accounting Administrator) If U.ADMINISTRATOR is specified without identifying the above, then it refers to both roles.
+This ST specifies: U.ADMINISTRATOR (System Administrator) U.ADMINISTRATOR (Accounting Administrator)

+above, then it refers to both roles.